PacktPublishing/Kubernetes-Secrets-Handbook/ch01/example02/readme.md

 0000012d
 ```

+## Conclusion
 As you can see, the data is in clear text and accessible via both the standard API services from Kubernetes and ```etcd```.